vinteum-bdl/task-test-the-test/README.md

     - Recommended minimal configure options:
         - `./configure --disable-bench --disable-fuzz-binary --enable-debug --without-gui --enable-suppress-external-warnings`
 4. Run all the [functional tests](https://github.com/bitcoin/bitcoin/blob/master/test/functional/README.md#functional-tests)
     - All tests should pass!
+(You can ignore "skipped" tests)
     - You may be able to speed up the test suite using a [RAM disk](https://github.com/bitcoin/bitcoin/tree/master/test#speed-up-test-runs-with-a-ram-disk)

 ## Challenge